tableau/VizAlerts/install_guide.md

 defining alert restrictions.

 Added config options around SSL certificate validation

-**Easier Advanced Alert Configuration**

-The fields used in Advanced Alerts no longer need to be exact!
-“Email To
-\*, “Email To”, or “Email To Two 2” will all be recognized as containing the To email addresses.

-This also means you can set up alerts with different content using a single datasource, simply by copying the fields and changing the names for use in a different sheet.

-**Faster**

-VizAlerts is now multi-threaded, which allows it to gracefully scale to process large numbers of alerts in a timely fashion.
-Scale it up to however much your Tableau Server can handle.

-**SMS support**

-VizAlerts is no longer restrained to just sending email!
-It can now use the Twilio service to send SMS messages.

-These are configured in an Advanced Alert with the new “SMS Action” fields.
-These can be used separately from the Email fields, or together if you wish to send both an email *and* an SMS.
+# REVISIT

-Upgrading from VizAlerts 1.0.0 or 1.1
+Upgrading from VizAlerts 2.0 or 2.0.1 <a id="#upgrading-from-vizalerts-2_0-or-2_0_1"></a>
 =====================================

-Here are instructions on how to upgrade from VizAlerts 1.x to VizAlerts 2.0:
+There are two options for upgrading to 2.1.0.
+One is to continue to use the raw Python scripts.
+The other is to start using the compiled executuable (.exe) file instead.

+**Upgrading to use the compiled executable**
-1. Check the Installation Prerequisites below, the major change is that you will need Tableau Desktop Professional available in order to complete the installation.

-2. Backup your VizAlerts 1.x directory.
+1. Check the Installation Prerequisites below, the major change is that you will need Tableau Desktop Professional available in order to complete the installation.Backup your VizAlerts 1.x directory.

-3. In Task Scheduler disable the existing VizAlerts scheduled task.
+2. In Task Scheduler disable the existing VizAlerts scheduled task.

-4. Download version 2 from GitHub
-    <https://github.com/tableau/VizAlerts> and unzip to a temporary
-    location alongside your existing VizAlerts folder.
+3. Download version 2 from GitHub <https://github.com/tableau/VizAlerts>, and unzip to a temporary location alongside your existing VizAlerts folder.

-5. Install the two new Python packages:

-    1.  *pip install twilio*

-    2.  *pip install phonenumberslite* blah

-6. Follow the instructions in the Installation section for:
+4. Follow the instructions in the Installation section for:

-    1. Open the ScheduledTriggerViews Viz.
+    a.
+Open the ScheduledTriggerViews Viz.

-    2. Configure the ScheduledTriggerViews Viz.
+    b.
+Configure the ScheduledTriggerViews Viz.

-    3. Publish the ScheduledTriggerViews Viz.
+    c.
+Publish the ScheduledTriggerViews Viz.

-        You will likely need to look at your existing 1.x settsings in the …\\\[VizAlerts 1.x folder\]\\config\\vizalerts.yaml file.
+        You will likely need to look at your existing 2.0.x settings in the …\\\[VizAlerts 2.0.x folder\]\\config\\vizalerts.yaml file.

 7. Use a text editor (ideally with a diff function) to migrate the existing 1.x settings in the …\\\[VizAlerts 1.x